Inshushinak: Susa

 The last king of the Awan dynasty, Puzur-Inshushinak (reigned c.
 2100 BCE), instated daily offerings to Inshushinak in Susa, which constitutes the oldest known reference to such a practice in sources from Elam.
 It is possible that the meat of the sheep offered to him at dawn and dusk was then consumed by religious personnel.
 The inscription commemorating this event invokes Inshushinak alongside Shamash, Enlil, Enki, Ishtar, Sin, Ninhursag, Narunte and "the totality of the gods" in a curse formula.
 (Note: Javier Álvarez-Mon notes that this selection of deities overlaps with these mentioned in a text proclaiming the deification of Naram-Sin of Akkad, with the only differences being the absence of Dagan, the tutelary god of Tuttul, and the inclusion of Inshushinak and Narunde, which according to him might indicate that Puzur-Inshushinak might have consciously emulated rulers of the Akkadian Empire.)

 Most likely multiple temples dedicated to Inshushinak existed in Susa.
 Most likely they stood near the acropolis of Susa, as indicated by the discovery of numerous inscribed bricks and three houses of worship, one of which is known to have been dedicated to Inshushinak, during excavations.
 It is located in the southeast of this area.
 Textual sources indicate of the houses of worship dedicated to him bore the ceremonial Sumerian name Ekikununna ("house, princely pure place") or Ekikuanna ("house, pure place of heaven").
 According to Françoise Grillot-Susini both of these names might be attempts at creating a Sumerian writing of the Elamite term kukunnum.
-It has been proposed that it referred to the temple on the top of a ziggurat, possibly with funerary connotations.
+According to Yasmina Wicks it might have referred to the temple on the top of a ziggurat, possibly with funerary connotations.
 It was rebuilt by Indattu-Inshushinak and Indattu II from the Shimashki dynasty.
 It is agreed that it should be considered separate from the "old temple" (É.GAR_{8} GIBIL) restored by the sukkalmah Kuk-Kirwaš, but it remains uncertain if the latter can also be distinguished from the temples mentioned in inscriptions of Puzur-Inshushinak and Shulgi of Ur.
 Another of the temples of Inshushinak was referred to as haštu, "tomb".
 Presumably this naming choice reflected the worship of Inshushinak's underworld aspect.
 It has been argued that the É.DÙ.A (reading uncertain), a structure mentioned in an inscription on a stela of Tepti-ahar according to which its six guards were supposed to provide specific commodities during "the festivals of abu, the four days of tašritu, (Note: Both abu and tašritu were months during which funerary offerings were made in Mesopotamia.) the feast of the deity Kirwašir, and the day of the new moon" might have been a temple or another "edifice with a funerary function" dedicated to Inshushinak, though the term has also been alternatively interpreted as referring to a tomb or as a vague designation for a construction project.
 The structure was restored by Inshushinak-shar-Ilani in the Middle Elamite period.